NickBarty/CP-1404-Assignment-2/README.md

-# CP1404/5632 Assignment: Songs To Learn by YOURNAME
+# CP1404/5632 Assignment: Songs To Learn 2.0 by Nicholas Barty

-_Edit this README, replacing this line and above with your own assignment details._
 _At the end of the project, complete the project reflection below by answering the questions (replace the ... parts)._
 _Note that to get full marks for this, your reflection should match the "exemplary" description from the rubric:_